boots-edu/textbook/source/text/0-introduction/setup.md

 This section helps you set up a working environment for this text.
 Through this process you will install and verify your development environment.

-If everything goes well, this should only take you about 20 minutes.
-But it is very normal to encounter issues if you are not used to this workflow.
+If everything goes well, this should only take about 20 minutes.
+However, it is very normal to encounter issues if you are not used to this workflow.
 Don't worry, you will be an expert soon!

 Making web applications is complicated, so it is critical that your environment's setup and the eventual structure of our web application follow these instructions precisely.
 If this seems limiting, that's the point.